duncanm-dev/Mad-Dog-Franchisee-Sheet/README.md

 * Modifed how Staff members are added to include their relevant column ID immediately - this should result in more responsive Note updates as well.
 * Added a version number to the top of the Sync sheet in order to keep tabs on the most recent sheet.
 * Added some protected ranges to the Dogs sheet.

+## Version 1.0.1 - 19/08/2022

+### Major Changes

+* Added rollback code to nearly all sheets, copying data from a template when destructive edits are made.
+* Added some protected ranges.